-My own observations to date have not been able to support any particular function for the serrula in salticids, but I would agree with Foelix that the presence of chemosensory setae (spondylae) provides a worthy alternative explanation for the presence of a taste sense in spiders, and there is also ample evidence that gut (intestinal) fluid is moved forward out of the opisthosoma during the rapid regurgitation cycle of a feeding spider, to support the injection of this enzyme-rich fluid into the prey or feeding mass.
-The same fluid, enriched with the products of digestion, is moved back toward the opisthosoma during each slower imbibing or ingestion cycle.
+Based on the spacing of teeth and position of the serrula, it may play a role in the collection of silk by a spider climbing up its dragline.
+I agree with Foelix that the presence of chemosensory setae (spondylae) provides a worthy alternative explanation for the presence of a taste sense in spiders, and there is also ample evidence that digestive liquid (kime) is moved forward out of the opisthosoma during the disgorging cycle of a feeding spider, to support the injection of this enzyme-rich liquid into the prey or feeding mass.
+The same liquid, enriched with the products of digestion, is moved back toward the opisthosoma during each of a series of engorging cycles.